What is Osteopathy?

 What can I expect when I visit an Osteopath?

-The assessment will be considered alongside lifestyle factors such as work and leisure to enable a full diagnosis and a development of the treatment plan.
-Following treatment, advice can be given on what you may be able to do to help yourself, and how you can minimize the risk of further injury.
+The assessment will consider lifestyle factors such as work and leisure to enable a full diagnosis and a development of the treatment plan.
+Following treatment, advice will be given on what you may be able to do to help yourself and how you can minimize the risk of further injury.
 This examination procedure is not time consuming and in most cases treatment will begin during your first session.

 What does the treatment involve?